bigtbigtbigt/squarespace-custom-event-table/README.md

 ## Features

 * Display as table on desktop, stacked list on mobile
-* Display city and state, without zipcode
+* Display city and state, without zip code
 * Limit of six events (this must be done via CSS, since SquareSpace's limit is broken)

 ### Desktop Preview